yonrasgg/TechNomadiX/README.md

-Here's the updated README with the correct license information:

----

 # TechNomadiX Blog

 Welcome to the TechNomadiX Blog, a platform dedicated to knowledge management and sharing in tech fields and related knowledge domains.
 This blog is built on the **Jekyll Theme Chirpy**, a minimal, responsive, and feature-rich theme ideal for technical writing.
 TechNomadiX is designed for tech enthusiasts, professionals, and lifelong learners who seek to explore, share, and manage insights on technology and related topics.